tulibraries/tul_cob/README.md

 ## Running the Tests

-`bundle exec rake ci`

-This will spin up a test solr instance, import a few hundred records, and run the test suite.
+`bundle exec rake ci` will start solr, clean out all solr records, ingest the test records, and run your test suite.

+`bundle exec rake rspec` will start your solr and run your test suite, assuming you already have the test records in your solr.

+The `rake rspec` rake task can also take any `rspec` command line parameters, for example to [use a seed to determine order](https://relishapp.com/rspec/rspec-core/v/3-7/docs/command-line/order) , you can run:

+`bundle exec rake rspec["--seed=12345"]`